 Roof Maintenance Tips New Jersey:

 A neglected roof can leave your New Jersey home vulnerable to serious damage and expensive repairs.
-It is well worth it to set aside some time a couple times a year to take care of your roof.
+It is well worth it to set aside some time a couple times a year to take care of your roof and complete necessary roof maintenance.
 After all, a new roof is an expensive investment, so you want to try to keep it for as long as possible.
-The following is a quick list of maintenance tips for New Jersey homeowners.
+The following is a quick list of roof maintenance tips for New Jersey homeowners.

 - Pay attention to roof flashings: A majority of leaks occur at flashings.
 Good news: flashings are easy to fix.
 Make sure that flashings are tightly and properly installed around chimneys, vents, skylights, and wall/roof junctions.